ericleasemorgan/reader-workshop/README.md

    3. Select the "choices" link; the result ought to be a text area containing the counts & tabulation
    4. Copy the whole of the resulting text area
    5. Paste the result into your text editor, find all tab characters and change them to colons (:), copy the whole of the resulting text
-   6. Open Wordle and create a word cloud with the contents of your clipboard; word counts may only illustrate frequencies, but sometimes the frequencies are preponderance.
+   6. open Wordle and create a word cloud with the contents of your clipboard; word counts may only illustrate frequencies, but sometimes the frequencies are preponderance.

 A study carrel's parts-of-speech (pos) and named-entities (ent) files enumerate each and every word or named-entity in each and every sentence of each and every item in the study carrel.
 Given a question relatively quantitative in nature and pertaining to parts-of-speech or named-entities, the pos and ent files are likely to be able to address the question.
 The pos and ent files are tab-delimited files, and OpenRefine is a very good tool for reading and analyzing such files.
 It does much more than was outlined here, but enumerating them here is beyond scope.
 Such is left up to the... reader.